 Lesson 4:

-Bird Language section) will indicate what OTG Photography opportunities exist.
+Understand the languages of the birds will indicate what nature opportunities exist.
 Study that section carefully and practice in your own backyard.

 Lesson 5:

 It is impossible to teach the relationships of every sound and what it could possibly relate to.
 Sometimes the exact same sound indicates a completely different opportunity based on the topography of the land and the forestry that surrounds you.
 That is up to you to observe and document in your mind for future reference.
-All your knowledge will be learned as you begin to observe and photograph nature.
+All your knowledge will be learned as you begin to observe nature.
 You have certainly already been in many situations that you could have learned from, but you might have not been able to understand all the relationships that existed.
-Can you recall some great wildlife photography moments in the past that you are able to remember what you heard at that time?
-Those are the kinds of relationships that are important for OTG Photography.
+Can you recall some great wildlife moments in the past that you are able to remember what you heard at that time?
+Those are the kinds of relationships that are important for seeing wildlife.

 Lesson 6: